pauliwag/SYSC3110/README.md

 <br>

 Paul Roode
 > UML class and sequence diagrams.
 Added new Plant and Zombie subclasses.
 Added zombies hash table to Wave.
 Revamped moveZombie() and shootZombie().
 Created/implemented ActionProcessor::spawnZombie.
 Added Difficulty enum to Wave and melded w/ logic for zombie spawn rate control.
 Refactored/de-smelled model, especially ActionProcessor.
 Playtested, debugged, failsafed.
 Reformatted and contributed to README.
-Contributed to design decisions justifications doc.
+Wrote *Data structs employed in zombie wave and spawn logic* and *About the global CooldownManager class* sections in the Design Decisions Justifications document.

 ---